 Big Bend National Park, Texas

 Yes, it takes time to get to—it’s in a remote part of southwestern Texas, a three-hour drive from Midland/Odessa airport—but temps are in the 70s in March and April, and it’s the best time to see the cactus and wildflower blooms.
-As Mark Campbell, Trusted Travel Expert for National Parks vacations, explains in Your National Parks Calendar: Which Parks to Visit Each Month, Big Bend has three strikingly different landscapes containing canyons, rivers, desert, and mountains.
+As Marty Behr, Trusted Travel Expert for National Parks vacations, explains in Your National Parks Calendar: Which Parks to Visit Each Month, Big Bend has three strikingly different landscapes containing canyons, rivers, desert, and mountains.
 “You can navigate the Rio Grande by raft or canoe, soak in hot springs, climb the Chisos Mountains for a view into Mexico, or search for rare ocelots, jaguarundis, and jaguars.
 The park is a mecca for birders too, with more species observed here—over 400 at last count—than in any other U.S. national park.”

 A cruise leaving from a port that’s cheap to fly to